What A Fertility Doctor Wants You To Know About At-Home Insemination

 That's it — but there are a few things that aren't required, but can help.
 An ovulation tracker or test strip can help ensure you're inseminating yourself or your partner at the most fertile time.
 A "soft cup," which looks like a menstrual cup, that helps keep the sperm closer to the top of the cervix.

-As for the supplements and medicines that may claim to make your at-home insemination more effective — Dr. Sekhon says many of them aren’t worth your money.
+As for the supplements and medicines that may claim to make your at-home insemination more effective — Dr Sekhon says many of them aren’t worth your money.
 “There are really no supplements I’d recommend,” she says.
-There's a rumor, for instance, that taking mucus-thinning cold medicines can thin out the cervical mucus, making it easier for sperm to get to the egg.
-Dr. Sekhon says this is an unproven theory.
+There's a rumour, for instance, that taking mucus-thinning cold medicines can thin out the cervical mucus, making it easier for sperm to get to the egg.
+Dr Sekhon says this is an unproven theory.

 Advertisement